TracerBench/tracerbench/packages/cli/README.md

       Experiment URL to visit for compare command

   --fidelity=fidelity
-      (required) [default: low] Directly correlates to the number of samples per trace.
-High is the longest trace time.
+      (required) [default: low] Directly correlates to the number of samples per trace. eg. test,low,medium,high OR any number between 2-100

   --headless
       Run with headless chrome flags